It is trivial to get rid of 2 of the 3 defines. Using:

 Removed checks related to the use of gmx_header_config.h

-#1 Updated by Teemu Murtola almost 6 years ago
+#1 Updated by Teemu Murtola over 6 years ago

 - Category set to build system